 I am obsessively careful about protecting your images

 Is all this overkill?
 Maybe.
 But even though it’s impossible to guarantee with absolute certainty that no images will ever be lost, I take great care in doing everything possible to protect my clients’ precious photographs, even if it's far beyond what would be expected, and can proudly say that after shooting well over half a million pictures professionally over the past 12 years, I’ve never lost a single image.
-Money is not the main barrier to taking these kinds of precautions, as storage is certainly not prohibitively expensive.
+Money is not the main barrier to taking these kinds of precautions, as storage for digital images is not prohibitively expensive as it once was.
 It’s simply a matter of fully recognizing how important these priceless photographs truly are, being tech-saavy enough to be aware that storage devices are prone to unpredictable failure, and putting thought into predicting and mitigating any other unforeseen ways in which images could be lost.
 With that mindset, the effort and time that I put into taking care of your pictures to this extent becomes a reflexive act.

 I’m easy to work with